SamuelJZRobinson/Odin-Recipes/README.md

 # odin-recipes
 A basic html website that demonstrates skills in:
-- Creating hyperlinks between pages.
+- Connecting pages with hyperlinks.
-- Understanding how to use HTML elements and tags.
+- Implementing HTML elements and tags.
+- Styling various aspects of elements.
+- Effectively organizing digital assets.